 - Learn about treatment options, and consider a clinical trial.
 You are your own best advocate.
 PanCAN strongly recommends discussing your treatment goals with your healthcare team and knowing all of your options at every stage of your disease.
 And pancreatic cancer patients who participate in clinical research have better outcomes.
 Every treatment available today was approved through a clinical trial.
 We strongly recommend clinical trials at diagnosis and during every treatment decision.
-Our Patient Central Associates can perform a personalized clinical trials search for you.
+Our PanCAN Patient Services Case Managers can perform a personalized clinical trials search for you.

 - Track your symptoms, side effects and questions and then talk to your healthcare team about them.
 Try providing this information to your doctor before the appointment.